Compare The Best RIO Mortgage Rates In 2026

 Meet the lender’s criteria and have good documentation and credit.
 Also, compare lenders to find the best rate.

-Are there interest-only mortgages available for individuals over 60?
+Are there Saga interest-only mortgages available for individuals over 60?

-Yes, these mortgages are specially designed for retirees’ financial needs.
+Yes, these mortgages are specifically designed to meet retirees’ financial needs.

 What costs are associated with retirement mortgages?